himmAllRight/himmAllRight-source/content/post/sold-my-bonobo.md

 gaming laptops.

 <a href="../../img/posts/sold-bonobo/power-cord.jpg"><img alt="Bonobo Power Cord" src="../../img/posts/sold-bonobo/power-cord.jpg" style="max-width: 100%;"/></a>
-<caption>The power cord alone made it difficult to pick up the Bonobo and move it elsewhere</caption>
+<div>The power cord alone made it difficult to pick up the Bonobo and move it elsewhere</div>

 The Bonobo is great if you sit it on a desk and use it as your full computer.
 I did not.
 I have a ton of periphery devices, and started to even use it in